zflegle3/where-is-waldo/README.md

 ![demo image](https://raw.githubusercontent.com/zflegle3/where-is-waldo/main/src/images/demo3.png)

-3. Once all 3 characters have been found submit your name using the pop-up submission form.
+3. Once all 3 characters have been found submit your name using the submission form modal.

 4. Select the "leaderboard" tab to display the high scores or select the "Where's Waldo" icon to return home and play again.